gabby-m056/mpie-p11-getting-started/README.md

 ## Task 2: Running a Unity Scene

 After the project has finished loading, a warehouse-like environment containing multiple robots should appear in the Scene View.
-If the scene doesn’t appear, navigate to the ‘Scenes’ folder in the project browser at the bottom of the UI and double click on the file named ‘RobotLab’.
+If the scene does not appear, navigate to the ‘Scenes’ folder in the project browser at the bottom of the UI and double-click on the file named ‘RobotLab’.

 Press the ‘Play’ (black right-facing triangle) icon above the Scene View to run the scene.
 The scene will load in the ‘Game View’.
-You can now walk around the scene with standard ‘first person shooter controls’ (i.e. mouse to look and W, S, A and D keys to walk).
+You can now walk around the scene with standard ‘first-person shooter controls’ (i.e. mouse to look and W, S, A and D keys to walk).

 To complete this task, walk around to explore the environment.
 While walking around, try to find some simple things that you might like to change about the scene.
 When you’ve finished exploring, press the play button again to stop the scene from running and return to the Scene View.